sachcodenewbie/sachcodenewbie/README.md

 - 👀 I’m interested in data engineering.
 - 🌱 I’m currently learning Python and SQL.
 - 💞️ I’m looking to collaborate on projects related to data engineering in the healthcare field.
-- 📫 How to reach me is via email at sdp0186@gmail.com.
+- 📫 How to reach me is via email at sdp0186@gmail.com, twitter and instagram @sachidez.

 <!---
 sachcodenewbie/sachcodenewbie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.